 The Ace of New Japan can lay claim to being one of the greatest Japanese wrestlers of all time.
 Hiroshi Tanahashi helped guide New Japan through the dark days of the mid 2000s, and was rewarded with a record eight reigns with the IWGP Heavyweight Championship.

 Starting his career in 1999, his rise to the top of the wrestling world began in 2003 when he captured the Openweight Championship and IWGP Tag Team Championship.
 Since then, he has won eight IWGP Heavyweight Championships and main evented multiple Wrestle Kingdom shows.
+Hiroshi Tanahashi continues to impress as he ages, refusing to let time get the best of him and churning out classic matches regularly as he cements himself as a legend of the sport.

 He has had multiple legendary matches in NJPW against opponents like Kazuchika Okada, Kenny Omega, Testuya Naito, the Great Muta and KENTA, among others.